Zhu Yongxin: Academic

 Professor Zhu Yongxin researches on education of China, over the past 20 years, he has published more than 400 papers on education and over 30 works domestically and abroad.
 He is also the editor of "Contemporary Japanese Education Series", "Education in the new century library", "New education" and others.
 Furthermore, he has undertaken UNESCO commissioned research projects, National Natural Science Fund, the National Social Science fund.

 As a professor and PhD advisor in Suzhou University, Zhu is the initiator of the program New Education Experiment.
 He proposed the ideal of education in 2002, in that program, he draws a blueprint for a quality education system in contemporary China.
 By 2013, there are more than 1500 experimental school participated in New Education Experiment among 25 provinces, and over 1500 thousand teachers and students have taken part in this program.
 Professor Zhu has published more than 400 articles on education both at home and abroad, and published over 30 books as well.

 Awards and recognition

-Zhu was appointed as “60 Outstanding People in Chinese Education in the Past 60 Years (2009)”, “Man of the Day in Chinese Education (2008)” on the 30th anniversary of reform and opening-up, “Top Ten Men in the News since China’s Reform (2007)”, and “China’s Ten Distinguished Educators (2006).
+Zhu was appointed one of “60 Outstanding People in Chinese Education in the Past 60 Years (2009)”, “Man of the Day in Chinese Education (2008)” on the 30th anniversary of reform and opening-up, “Top Ten Men in the News since China’s Reform (2007)”, and “China’s Ten Distinguished Educators (2006).